Montgomery mom charged in deaths of her two kids

 An autopsy will be performed by the medical examiner's office to determine the cause and manner of death.

-Detectives from the Somerset County Prosecutor’s Office Major Crimes Unit, the Crime Scene Investigations Unit, Hillsborough Township Police, Montgomery Township Police, and Investigators from the New Jersey Northern Regional Medical Examiner’s Office are involved in the investigation.
+Detectives from the Somerset County Prosecutor’s Office Major Crimes Unit, the Crime Scene Investigations Unit, Hillsborough police, Montgomery police and Investigators from the New Jersey Northern Regional Medical Examiner’s Office are involved in the investigation.

-Anyone with information relating to the children's homicides is asked to contact the Somerset County Prosecutor’s Office Major Crimes Unit at 908-231-7100, or the Hillsborough Township Police Department at 908-369-4323 or via the STOPit app.
+Anyone with information relating to the children's homicides is asked to contact the Prosecutor’s Office Major Crimes Unit at 908-231-7100, or the Hillsborough police at 908-369-4323 or via the STOPit app.

-Information can also be provided through the Somerset County Crime Stoppers’ Tip Line at 1-888-577-TIPS (8477).
+Information also can be provided through the Somerset County Crime Stoppers’ Tip Line at 888-577-TIPS (8477).
 All anonymous STOPit reports and Crime Stopper tips will be kept confidential.

 Email: srussell@gannettnj.com

-Note: UPDATE: Montgomery mom charged with murdering kids planned killings for a week, affidavit says UPDATE: Montgomery mom charged in deaths of two kids due in court next week